 Black Tea Makes Stronger Bones

-The flavonoids present in the black tea helps keep the bones healthy, therefore preventing fractures.
+The flavonoids present in the black tea help keep the bones healthy, thereby preventing fractures.

 Minerals like potassium, magnesium, and phosphorus keep the bones stronger and reduce the chances of developing arthritis and other joint issues.
 In addition, a study suggests that women who drink more than or equal to three cups of tea per day have a lower risk of rheumatoid arthritis.

-On the other hand, phytochemicals help reduce inflammation in the muscles, especially joints.
-It allows easy mobility.
+The phytochemicals present in tea help reduce inflammation in the muscles, especially joints and allows easy mobility.
 Drinking black tea also leads to greater bone mineral density.

 Black Tea Beneficial for Good Oral Health